 The future of energy

-sponsorship agreement in UT Arlington athletic program history, the Fort Worth Star-Telegram reported.
+The University of Texas at Arlington and Texas Trust Credit Union have joined in a seven-year, strategic partnership that is the largest sponsorship agreement in UT Arlington athletic program history, the Fort Worth Star-Telegram reported.
 Through the agreement, Texas Trust gains marketing and promotional rights through the University’s athletic programs.

 Career development tested